pchapin/obscura/src/test/resources/README.md

    Encrypted Data packet, followed by the session key octets themselves.

 The first octet is, indeed, 4 as required.
 The symmetric algorithm used is represented by 7 (AES with 128 bit key; see Section 9 of the RFC).
-This is follows by the String2Key identifier of 3 (Iterated and Salted S2K).
+This is followed by the String2Key identifier of 3 (Iterated and Salted S2K).
 The hash algorithm used is indicated by 2 (SHA-1), followed by an 8 octet salt value (7F E0 2A 8A 86 6E 42 9A), followed by a count (B9).